jhui323444/Circuit_Image_Recognizer/README.md

 ## Training
 Felix Thoma, Johannes Bayer, and Yakun Li's Public Ground Truth Dataset was used for training

+We used YOLOv8 to train the object detection

+files of importance are: config.yaml, yolotest.py, yolotrain.py

+Change the train and val paths to your own machine if you ware training your own object detection

 ![TrainBatch](TrainingBatch.png)

 [Function Documentation](processing/README.md)